-The project employs baseline and monitoring methodology namely AR-AM0014: Afforestation and reforestation of degraded mangrove habitats Version 3.0 $^{/B02/}$ for project monitoring and data collection.
-According to section 3.2 of ICR PDD $^{/01/}$ the data/parameters that remain constant following the requirements of the methodology are given below:
+The project employs baseline and monitoring methodology namely AR-AM0014: Afforestation and reforestation of degraded mangrove habitats Version 3.0 /B02/ for project monitoring and data collection.
+According to section 3.2 of ICR PDD/01/ the data/parameters that remain constant following the requirements of the methodology are given below:

-Data/ Unit Description Value VVB assessment

-parameter applied

-$\Delta C{BSL,t}$ t CO2-e Baseline net 0 Based on the review of the

-GHG removals description of the measurement

-by sinks in year methods and procedure applied in

-t ICR PD ^{/01/} , VVB considers the value

-applied as appropriate.

-The value is based on section 5 of

-AR-TOOL 14 as described in section.

-CF {TREE} t C (t d.m.)
-Carbon fraction 0.5 The value is taken as per the default

-1 of tree biomass 0.5 value of AR-TOOL 14 is used unless

-transparent and verifiable

-information can be provided to

-justify a different value.

-The VVB confirms the same by

-reviewing carbon calculation

-sheet ^{/02/} .

-dsoct t CO2e ha-1 The rate of 0.426 This is based on the soil C

-yr -1 change in SOC 0.126 accumulation rate of 0.126 t C ha-1

-stocks within year -1 derived from Cusack et al.

-the project (2018).

-boundary, in The same has been confirmed by

-year t VVB after checking the literature

-referred and found to be

-applicable.

-l . l .
+Data/ parameter Unit Description Value applied VVB assessment ΔC BSL,t t CO2-e Baseline net GHG removals by sinks in year t 0 Based on the review of the description of the measurement methods and procedure applied in ICR PD /01/ , VVB considers the value applied as appropriate.
+The value is based on section 5 of AR-TOOL 14 as described in section.
+CFtree t C (t d.m.) - 1 Carbon fraction of tree biomass 0.5 The value is taken as per the default value of AR-TOOL 14 is used unless transparent and verifiable information can be provided to justify a different value.
+The VVB confirms the same by reviewing carbon calculation sheet /02/ . dsoct t CO2e ha -1 yr -1 The rate of change in SOC stocks within the project boundary, in year t 0.126 This is based on the soil C accumulation rate of 0.126 t C ha -1 year -1 derived from Cusack et al. (2018).
+The same has been confirmed by VVB after checking the literature referred and found to be applicable.